INSTALLATIONS

 2013

 In “Wagnerdämmerung” Austrian impresario Paulus Manker staged his idea of Wagner’s life and oeuvre as an ironic and multi-sensory theater production.
 In addition, a contemporary art exhibition lead visitors into further dimensions.
-Mlenek’s “Parsifal”, a site-specific installation, opened three levels of experience: The recipients were simultaneously beneath, on and in the artwork.
+“Parsifal”, a site-specific installation, opened three levels of experience: The recipients were simultaneously beneath, on and in the artwork.
 Three art works on the ceiling and three paintings on the floor measured a total of 320 square metres.
 Wagner's oeuvre is of gigantic expressiveness - with “Parsifal” Mlenek engaged himself in a similar approach: In order to reflect the spaciousness of the work, not only in terms of form but also in terms of content, the body of a hermaphrodite was represented.
-In this way, the artist achieved both, an erotic and irritating ambiguity within the installation.
 The artwork was accompanied by Karlheinz Essl's Sound Environment ' »Parsifal Crystal« (2013).

 Photos © Peter Kainz, Faksimilie Digitial